CleverCloud/documentation/content/doc/applications/golang/_index.md

 Name: myechoip
 ```

-This will create a `.clever.json` with the necessary informations for the application.
+This creates a `.clever.json` with the necessary informations for the application.

 Create the necessary files to build and run the application:
 ```